 - a.
-Nil Annual Return has to be filed by a person having multiple GSTIN and Aggregate Turnover > 2Cr. - A person having multiple registrations under GST and whose aggregate turnover in the financial year is more than two crore rupees should also file a Nil Annual Return for those GSTIN which do not have any transactions during the year. - b.
+Nil Annual Return has to be filed by a person having multiple GSTIN and Aggregate Turnover > 2Cr.
+A person having multiple registrations under GST and whose aggregate turnover in the financial year is more than two crore rupees should also file a Nil Annual Return for those GSTIN which do not have any transactions during the year. - b.
 Annual Return by a person whose GSTIN has been cancelled and Aggregate Turnover > 2Cr. - A person whose registration has been cancelled during the year is also required to file the Annual return unless the final return has been filed and cancellation is completed before 31st March of the relevant financial year. - c.
-A Registered person who has opted in or opted out of composition is required to file both Form GSTR-9 & GSTR-9A for the relevant period. - d.
-Form GSTR-9 does not allow for any revision after filing. - e.
-The declaration of the information in the Annual returns has multiple implications.
-Being a statutory document under GST Law, furnishing of any false information in any return is an offence which may attract penalty under relevant provisions of GST Law.
-Further, the information in the Annual Return can be relied upon by the tax authorities at the time of scrutiny, and any deviation or non-compliance may lead to initiation of proceedings under the relevant provisions of GST Law. - f.
-Liability identified during filing Annual Return can be deposited with Government using Form GST DRC-03.
-However, the same can be paid by utilizing the amount available in GST Cash Ledger only.
+A registered person who has opted in or opted out of composition is required to file both Form GSTR-9 & GSTR-9A for the relevant period. - d.
+Form GSTR-9 does not allow for any revision after filing.